oves-embedded/web-docker-tickstack2/README.md

 https://git-scm.com/downloads
 On windows, have Gitbash or powershell to run commands on the terminal.

-### Installing and Running the Tickstack
+### Installing the whole Stack from docker

-i) On your terminal(gitbash or powershell), clone the repo using the code
+1. On your terminal(gitbash or powershell), clone the repo using the code

 ```sh
 git clone https://github.com/oves-embedded/web-docker-tickStack.git
 ```

-ii) Once you have cloned the repo, change the directory to the cloned repo
+2. Once you have cloned the repo, change the directory to the cloned repo

 ```sh
 cd web-docker-tickstack
 ```

-iii) Run the command for the first time to start of the project
+3. Run the command for the first time to start of the project

 ```sh
 docker-compose up -d
 ```

-iv) Run the command to check if the containers have started
+3. Run the command to check if the containers have started

 ```sh
 docker-compose ps
 ```

 N/B
-- The first time you run this command it will take sometime to finish downloading the images.
+The first time you run this command it will take sometime to finish downloading the images.

 ### Ports